 Pre-K teachers work in classrooms and day care centers teaching and caring for children who are younger than kindergarten age.
 Education requirements for Pre-K teachers vary by state, but some education is usually necessary.
-A high school diploma along with some training and certification is sometimes accepted by employers, while others require an associate's or bachelor's degree.
+A high school diploma or equivalent along with some training and certification is sometimes accepted by employers, while other employers require an associate's or bachelor's degree.
 A Child Development Associate (CDA) certificate and state certification is also usually necessary.
-Earning a CDA requires a combination of training and education and passage of an exam.
+Earning a CDA requires a combination of training and education and a passing grade on an exam.
 Pre-K teachers usually must be certified in CPR and first aid.

 |Other Requirements||CDA certification, state certification, first aid and CPR certification often required|